 Visit your AccessRIO Portal periodically to check on your award status.
 Once you have received your award notification email, you will be instructed to logon to your AccessRIO Portal to view your awards and the Terms and Conditions.
 The only awards that need to be accepted/declined are Federal Work Study (FWS) and Cal Grants.
 Then proceed to read the auto accepted Terms and Conditions of receiving financial aid.
 Be sure to contact the Office of Financial Aid if you have any questions.

 All financial aid disbursements will be transmitted electronically through Bank Mobile, a financial services company.
 Once you we have your FAFSA and you have enrolled in classes, a Bank Mobile refund selection kit will automatically be mailed to you.
 The Bank Mobile refund selection kit is your key to choosing how you would like to receive your financial aid disbursement.
 It is critical that all students have a correct permanent address on file with Rio Hondo’s Admission and Records department.
 Your permanent address can be confirmed/updated your AccessRIO Portal.
-Be aware that just because you received your card DOES NOT mean you have money in your bank account or that you are eligible for financial aid.
+Be aware that just because you received your refund selection kit DOES NOT mean that you are eligible for financial aid.

 Once you receive your Disbursement Notification email, check the Disbursement Schedule link for the next disbursement date.
 This schedule is always updated if the dates change.
 If you missed the 1st Pell Disbursement, you will receive your money on one of the make-up dates.
 Once you have received your first disbursement, you are on schedule for the rest of the Disbursements unless your enrollment status changes.